From: Thursday, September 12, 2024

 - The 30-minute intermission gives the audience plenty of time to mix and mingle, and maybe make some new contacts in time for the Folsom Weekend.

 - After all the costs for production and manpower have been deducted, the remaining amount of money generated by this concert will be donated to charity.

-Classic meets Fetish will take place in Schöneberg‘s Zwölf-Apostel-Kirche (in English, Church of the Twelve Apostles), only about 5 minutes walk from the underground station Nollendorfplatz and Berlin’s main gay quarter.
+- Classic meets Fetish is held in Schöneberg’s Zwölf-Apostel-Kirche (in English, Church of the Twelve Apostles), about 5 minutes walk from the underground station Nollendorfplatz and Berlin’s busy gay quarter.

 Where to stay?

 Stay close to the heart of the gay district in Berlin.
 Here you will find hotels near the best gay bars and clubs in the city as well as the Folsom Fair.

 Being such a large city, gay neighbourhoods are scattered around Berlin, in the districts of Schöneberg and Kreuzberg (the western part of Berlin) as well as in Prenzlauer Berg (eastern part).
 Recently, the district of Friedrichshain developed a trendy area for upmarket coffee shops and cocktail bars.
 The majority of the gay hotels, bars, cafes and shops in Berlin are located in the Schöneberg district.